turingschool/backend-curriculum-site/module2/misc/blogger.md

 data: {confirm: "Really delete the article?"}
 ```

 This will pop up a JavaScript dialog when the link is clicked.
 The Cancel button will stop the request, while the OK button will submit it for deletion.
+Run your tests again to make sure this change didn't break anything.
+Your tests should still be passing, which means...

 Delete functionality is implemented!
 Now go be a Git boss and wrap up this branch.